Cadet College Kohat: Hospital

 The college has a twenty-bed hospital along with two isolation rooms for special cases.
 A full-time medical officer assisted by two dispensers look after the health of cadets.
 The college hospital has its own ambulance.
 Cadets are referred to C.M.H.
 Kohat for medical treatment as well.
 Dr Rizwan Khan is currently the senior medical officer of college hospital who is assisted by two Medical assistants who are well qualified in taking care of the cadets Health.

-Messes / Dining Halls

-There are three messes catering for the needs of cadets.
-The Messing Officer supervises the working of messes.
-The Caterer looks after the procurement and supply of dry and fresh provisions.
-Every effort is made to provide a balanced and nutritious diet with several fruits.
-Meals include breakfast, milk during breakfast, refreshment during break, lunch, evening tea and dinner.
-Recently Dining Hall has been extended.